 Children in pre-primary to year 6 that reside within the school’s boundaries are guaranteed a place at the school.
 The school welcomes out of boundary enrolments when vacancies are available.
+Proof of address is required upon application.

 Children commence kindergarten if they will turn four in the year they attend.
 Kindergarten is a part time program for 15 hours per week.
 While Kindergarten is not compulsory, almost all parents send their children to a kindergarten program so their children can get the best possible start to their schooling.